-Existing putrescible solid waste transfer stations could expand their capacity, provided that in Brooklyn Community District 1 and Bronx Community District 2, no expansions of such capacity would be allowed unless the owner/operator of the transfer station reduced or obtained a reduction in capacity at another transfer station within the same community district by an equal or greater amount.
+Existing putrescible solid waste transfer stations could expand their capacity, provided that in Brooklyn Community District 1 and Bronx Community District 2, no expansions of such capacity would be allowed unless the owner/operator of the transfer station reduced capacity at another of its transfer stations within the same community district by an equal or greater amount.
 Existing construction and demolition debris transfer stations could convert some or all of their capacity to putrescible solid waste.
-Any such expansion or conversion would be subject to all applicable permitting requirements.
+Finally, the Department could issue permits for inter-modal facilities, where the solid waste at such facilities is at all times in closed, leak-proof containers and is removed by rail or barge.
+Any such expansion or conversion, or permitting of inter-modal facilities would be subject to all applicable permitting requirements.